insomnius/code-geek/README.md

 ### Go

 - Sort
-  - To run all of go sort example please run `go run go/sort/*` and you will get all of the output sample.
+  - To run all of go sort example please run `go run go/sort/*` and you will get all of the output sample or just simply use `make go_sort`.
 - Manipulation
-  - To run all of go sort example please run `go run go/manipulation/*` and you will get all of the output sample.
+  - To run all of go sort example please run `go run go/manipulation/*` and you will get all of the output sample or just simply use `make go_manipulation`.
 - Recursion
-  - To run all of go sort example please run `go run go/recursion/*` and you will get all of the output sample.
+  - To run all of go sort example please run `go run go/recursion/*` and you will get all of the output sample or just simply use `make go_recursion`.

+### C

+- Sort
+  - use command `gcc -o c/sort/main c/sort/main.c` to generate compiled file and then run it with `./c/sort/main` or just simply use `make c_sort`